-Post production of your photographs is a vital component to delivering high quality imagery.
+Post-production of your photographs is a vital component in delivering high-quality imagery.
 In a digital age of photography, modern image creators must engage in the two-part, mutually dependent process of shooting and editing.

-Although during shooting you will be creating images with your camera, the after effects of the editing process marks your finishing touch.
+Although during shooting you will be creating images with your camera, the after-effects of the editing process mark your finishing touch.
 Working together, this well-oiled machine of creativity is how you achieve your complete and final product, a captivating photograph.